-Attributing illness to psychological factors, with no basis other than apparent overuse of the health-care system and lack of a diagnosis, is patient abandonment.
+Patient abandonment: Attributing illness to psychological factors, with no basis other than apparent overuse of the health-care system and lack of a diagnosis.

 Systematic identification of difficult-to-diagnose illnesses and factors that might contribute to their being so misunderstood (e.g., varied symptomatology, rarity, and symptoms that mimic a well-known illness) should be determined.
 Once difficult-to-diagnose illnesses are identified, research on specific illnesses and dissemination of information can follow.

-If these diseases were better understood by the health-eare community and the public, diagnostic periods would be shortened, and inaccurate etiological attributions to psychological factors would decrease.
+If these diseases were better understood by the health-care community and the public, diagnostic periods would be shortened, and inaccurate etiological attributions to psychological factors would decrease.

 The process of making psychological attributions of illness, with no basis other than the apparent overuse of the health-care system and lack of a definitive diagnosis, needs to be avoided.
 The influence of emotional factors on somatic symptoms should always be considered as part of a total diagnostic picture but should not serve as definitive etiological explanation because all other known physiological possibilities have been ruled out.
 The latter too often justifies premature abandonment by the medical community and low self-esteem in those for whom the inaccurate attributions are made.